GovTechSG/seed-primer-documentation/overview-of-seed.md

 You are a **Vendor**:

-- If your organisational email address has any of the following:
+- If your organisational email address belongs to any of the following email domains:
     - dsta.gov.sg
     - dsta-wog.gov.sg
     - mindef.gov.sg
     - defence.gov.sg
     - gebiz.gov.sg
     - sps.gov.sg

 - If you have a vendor email address as your organisational email address.
 For example:
     - john_doe@ncs.com.sg
     - john_doe@accenture.com.sg

+?> Email domain is the part of an email address that comes after the “@” symbol.
+For example, if your email address is john_doe@sps.gov.sg, then ```sps.gov.sg``` is your email domain.

 ### Public officer